- Fact Sheet

 CBP One’s “Terms and Conditions,” available after users download the app, informs users of the app’s privacy policy.
 However, users need to review CBP One’s lengthy PIA to learn that the data only should be collected when users choose to submit their location to CBP, and that this feature requires a “just-in-time” consent before such data is collected.

-A CBP official said in an email that “If someone cannot provide a photo, they can still present themselves to the [port of entry] directly,” but in practice, the use of CBP One looks more and more like a requirement.
-For example, the documents describing the Advance Travel Authorization process for Cubans, Haitians, Nicaraguans, and Venezuelan nationals state that beneficiaries “must” enter their biographic information into CBP One and provide a photo.
+A CBP official said in an email that “If someone cannot provide a photo, they can still present themselves to the [port of entry] directly,” but this is no longer the case.
+For example, the documents describing the Advance Travel Authorization (ATA) process for CHNV state that beneficiaries “must” enter their biographic information into CBP One and provide a photo.
 The ATA-specific PIA states the ATA process is voluntary, but it also indicates that the only alternatives for people not authorized to travel through the ATA are humanitarian parole or visa processing, both of which have different requirements that may be more difficult to meet for nationals of the selected countries who may be eligible for the special parole program.
-Additionally, Venezuelan, Cuban, Haitian, and Nicaraguans cannot present themselves at the border for processing as they would be subject to expulsion under Title 42.
+Additionally, Venezuelan, Cuban, Haitian, and Nicaraguans who seek entry at the southwest border will be subject to the new regulation which also requires them to use CBP One.
 Lacking any other alternatives, CBP One is essentially obligatory for those seeking entry into the United States under the ATA process.

 Also, applicants may feel undue pressure to provide consent to CBP One’s collection of data.
 Immigrants seeking asylum often face harrowing journeys that all too often include being turned away from ports of entry into the United States despite expressing fear of returning to their home countries.
 These rejections by CBP often lead to immigrants being further victimized and persecuted while waiting in Mexico to pursue asylum in the United States.
 Thus, immigrants may fear that by refusing consent, they could be denied entry into the United States once again.

 Consent is also a key component of how CBP plans to use the self-reporting entry and exit feature as it expands to travel company operators.
 In DHS’ PIA, DHS explains that in the future, representatives of a travel company, such as bus drivers or plane pilots, will be able to use CBP One to submit information to CBP on behalf of “consenting” travelers.
-A September 18, 2018, report by DHS’ OIG discussing a pilot program that CBP conducted to collect travelers’ biometric information noted that, in order to achieve the program’s full operating capability, CBP would rely on airlines to operate cameras and take passengers’ photos.
+A September 18, 2018, report by DHS’ Office of Inspector General discussing a pilot program that CBP conducted to collect travelers’ biometric information noted that, in order to achieve the program’s full operating capability, CBP would rely on airlines to operate cameras and take passengers’ photos.
 This intended reliance on airlines to increase capacity raises concerns that private transportation companies will mandate the use of CBP One by travelers with virtually no input or opportunity for customers to deny consent.

 Lack of Transparency About Future Uses.
 CBP’s webpage with information about CBP One is scant on specifics about how the agency plans to expand the app’s uses.

 The future use of CBP One is unclear and various proposals that will expand the reach of CBP One should be consistently shared with the public if they materialize.
-The DHS Appropriations Bill published on July 28, 2022, for example, called upon CBP to work with U.S. Citizenship and Immigration Services and the U.S. Department of State to utilize CBP One for noncitizens to apply for asylum “from their home countries.”
+The DHS Appropriations Bill published on July 28, 2022, for example, called upon CBP to work with USCIS and the U.S. Department of State to utilize CBP One for noncitizens to apply for asylum “from their home countries.”
+A prior version of the DHS PIA said that “CBP plans to eventually make the advance information submission functionality available to all individuals, including U.S. citizens, who intend to arrive at a land [port of entry].”

 Similarly, DHS has failed to clearly communicate plans for future uses of CBP One in a single location on its website.
 For example, the agency only updated CBP One’s public-facing webpage to include information about the app’s use for the country-specific parole programs on January 6, 2023, despite the fact that the app was required for the Venezuelan parole program announced in October 2022.
 The information about this new use of CBP One, however, was shared in a distinct PIA that DHS published on the Advance Travel Authorization program and the federal register, which requires users to sift through complex government documents to learn details about how the app will function.